ravi2015t/fly_distributed_systems/README.md

 # fly_distributed_systems

-This is a Rust implementaion of Distributed systems challenges by fly.io based on maelstorm. (https://fly.io/dist-sys/)
+This is a Rust implementaion of Distributed systems challenges by fly.io based on maelstrom. (https://fly.io/dist-sys/)